gofynd/fdk-client-kotlin/documentation/platform/WEBHOOK.md

 | body | [RetryEventRequest](#RetryEventRequest) | yes | Request body |

-Retrieves the count of failed events for a specific company within the specified date range.
-The user can filter the count based on specific event types if provided.
+Retrieve the counts of events based on their status.

 *Returned Response:*